 Eggs are an excellent addition to any barbecue gathering.
-They’re packed with essential vitamins and minerals, including A, D, E, B6 and B12.
-And it’s not just the whites that are good for you – the yolk is packed with choline, lutein and zeaxanthin.
-You can prepare egg salads or deviled eggs as nutritious and crowd-pleasing options.
+They’re packed with essential vitamins and minerals, including vitamins A, D, E, B6, and B12.
+Contrary to popular belief, it’s not just the egg whites that are beneficial; the yolks are rich in choline, lutein, and zeaxanthin.
+Whip up some egg salads or deviled eggs as nutritious and crowd-pleasing options.